 Once a potential parent has been approved to adopt, staff members encourage them to take steps to protect their pet’s health.
 They’ll encourage new pet parents to connect with a vet, recommend food subscription services and discuss pet insurance options so their new best friend has a healthy lifestyle.

-That's why Ontario SPCA partnered with Fetch by The Dodo because of the shared belief that pets deserve the best love and care.
+That's why Ontario SPCA partnered with Fetch because of the shared belief that pets deserve the best love and care.
 “We advocate for emergency preparedness and for being a responsible animal caregiver,” Alison said.
 “Pet insurance will set you up for success so that you don’t ever have to worry about being prepared.”
 Alison even signed her own dog, Stella, up for Fetch pet insurance as soon as she adopted her.

 It’s clear that animals are in good hands at the Ontario SPCA and Humane Society thanks to their passionate team.
 “The most rewarding part is, whether it's big or small, seeing all your hard work make an impact,” Alison said.
 “It could be as big as hitting your goal with our fundraising effort and really understanding the impact that's going to make.
 Or as small as taking interest in an animal that has been in a center for a little too long.”